Best of Central Asia Tour – Spring

 Today we will have a walking tour of Bukhara, one of the most important trading hubs on the Great Silk Road, as well as a respected center of religious learning.
 The Old City has been well preserved and is crammed full of minarets, mosques, and madrassas.
 Its once notorious canals and pools, the source of many an epidemic, have now been drained, but the most famous, Lyabi-Hauz, is still there, an oasis shaded by mulberry trees in the heart of the city.
 Your guide will show you the city’s unmissable sights, and you can soak up the atmosphere wandering through Bukhara’s labyrinthine alleyways.
 Key sites on today’s tour itinerary include the historic trading domes, Magokiatori mosque, and the Poi Kalon complex.
 We will also visit the Ark Fortress, the 10th-century Samanid Mausoleum, and Bolo Hauz Mosque.
 Dinner in the old town.

-Accommodation: Hotel Paradise Plaza 4* or similar
+Accommodation: Hotel Alexia Suite 4* or similar

 Uzbekistan tour in Bukhara

-Accommodation: Hotel Jahongir Premium 3* or similar
+Accommodation: Hotel Kosh Havuz 3* or similar

 Registan square in Samarkand